 “Opening the restaurant was Marcy’s dream, and she’s the glue that holds this place together,” Joey says.
 “But when I come home, I drop by and make biscuits and wait tables.
 It keeps me grounded.”

 How to Contact Marcy Jo’s

-To contact Marcy Jo’s Mealhouse directly, please visit www.joeyandrory.com/marcy_jos.html or call (931) 380-0968.
+To contact Marcy Jo’s Mealhouse directly, please visit joeyandrory.com/marcy_jos.html or call (931) 380-0968.
+You can also find some of their recipes at thejoeyandroryshow.com.
 The restaurant is located at 4205 Highway 431, Columbia, TN 38401.
 Please note that though we featured them in this article that ran in our magazine, Tennessee Home & Farm, we are unaffiliated with the restaurant.